Black Friday Cyber Monday Sale! 40% off!

 • L-theanine is another safe amino acid for dogs of all sizes.
 This amino acid is used as an alternative to prescription anxiety medications like Xanax, Prozac, and Valium.

-• Melatonin’s sedative properties can be helpful in treating your dog's separation anxiety.
+• Melatonin’s sedative properties can help treat your dog's anxiety.
 Melatonin is available over-the-counter, but you should always talk to your veterinarian before giving your dog melatonin.

 • Passionflower is a perennial vine best known for its natural calming properties.
-Passionflower is safe for dogs and is a common treatment for anxiety.
+Passionflower is safe for dogs and is a common anxiety treatment to help calm your dog.

 • Valerian root is an herbal supplement with mild sedative properties.
 It can be used to treat anxiety and improve sleep.
-This herb may also help treat fear of noise and separation anxiety.
+This herb may also help treat fear of noise and loneliness.

 VET TIP

 CBD oil isn't the same from one type to the next.
-And, valerian root is not safe for puppies, pregnant dogs, or dogs with underlying health conditions.
-Talk to your veterinarian before giving your pup a natural medication to calm them down.
+And, it is not safe for puppies, pregnant dogs, or dogs with underlying health conditions.
+Talk to your veterinarian before trying a natural medication to calm down a dog.

 Like humans, dogs are affected by the tonal quality, beat, and melody of music.
 This is why music therapy or using a white noise machine are great ways to treat anxiety in your dog.